-When faced with this scenario many of us break out into a cold sweat.
-After all, what is a motivational letter and how are you supposed to write it?
+When faced with the request of sending a motivation letter, many of us break out into a cold sweat.
+After all, what is a motivational letter, and how are you supposed to write it?
 Luckily, you’ve come to just the right place to get the answers you need.

 This guide will show you exactly what a motivation letter for a job is and give you a motivation letter example that’ll help make writing yours a breeze.